ecammnetwork/minimal-mistakes/docs/_ecamm-live-manual/007-using-scenes.md

 ## Modifying Scenes

-1. Select your Scene in either the Scene pull-down button or the Scenes Window
+1. Select your Scene in either the Scene menu or the Scenes Window.
 1. Modify your Scene with overlays, set a camera, video, or screen share mode, etc.
     * The Scene is automatically saved while you edit it.